mysoultan/reference-architectures/aks/secure-baseline/README.md

 deliver observability, provide a network topology thinking about a multi-regional growing and keep the in-cluster traffic secure as well.

-Additionally, nowadays GitOps is paramount when thinking about cluster management lifecycle so this another key topic that will be also handled as part of this Reference Implementation.
+Additionally, GitOps is paramount for the cluster management lifecycle so this another key topic that will be also handled as part of this Reference Implementation.

-This architecture is built for a fictitious company, Contoso Bicycle.
-The company is a small and fast-growing startup that provides online web services to its clientele in the west coast, North America.
-They have no on-premises datacenters and all their containerized are now about to orchestrated by a Secure AKS cluster.
+Contoso Bicycle is a fictional is a small and fast-growing startup that provides online web services to its clientele in the west coast, North America.
+They have no on-premises datacenters and all their containerized line of business applications are now about to be orchestrated by a Secure AKS cluster.

 Contoso Bicycle is planning to use the [ASPNET Core Docker Sample App](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as a first experiment that will help them to evaluate and test their new infrastructure.